2023 Most Popular General Psychology Master's Degree Schools in Pennsylvania

 The colleges and universities below are the most popular for psychology majors pursuing a master's degree.

-Our analysis found University of Pennsylvania to be the most popular school for general psychology students who want to pursue a master’s degree in Pennsylvania.
-Located in the city of Philadelphia, UPenn is a private not-for-profit college with a fairly large student population.
+Our 2023 rankings named University of Pennsylvania the most popular school in Pennsylvania for general psychology students working on their master’s degree.
+Located in the city of Philadelphia, UPenn is a private not-for-profit school with a fairly large student population.

 Women make up 77% of the psychology majors at the school.

-Out of the 17 schools in Pennsylvania that were part of this year’s ranking, West Chester University of Pennsylvania landed the # 2 spot on the list.
-WCUPA is a fairly large public school located in the large suburb of West Chester.
+A rank of #2 on this year’s list means West Chester University of Pennsylvania is a great place for general psychology students working on their master’s degree.
+WCUPA is a fairly large public school located in the suburb of West Chester.

 Women make up 66% of the psychology majors at the school.